rturrado/zorita/README.md

 ## Run

 Zorita doesn't build as an executable.
-It just builds as a library.
-And the library can only be exercised via the tests.
+It just builds as a library which is then exercised via the tests.

 ## Test